14 Best Apps to Earn Gift Cards on Android

 The app launched in 2017, with the focus on providing users an environment in which they can participate in games in exchange for prizes.
 Through the earning of points, users can join in in-app games to work toward receiving gift cards to various retailers.

-These include Amazon, Google Play, Playstation, Xbox, GameStop, Starbucks, virtual Visa gift cards, and more!
+These include Amazon, Google Play, Playstation, Xbox, GameStop, virtual Visa gift cards, and many more!

 With Mistplay, you are eligible to receive compensation from the minute you start playing.
 You can even play with friends and level up your avatar to unlock achievements and earn units faster.